jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial.md

   + Freeway lane miles per person
   + Transit revenue miles per person

-Relates both transit and auto accessibility to travel behavior Used in vehicle ownership models and vehicle miles traveled models
+Relates both transit and auto accessibility to travel behavior.

+Used in vehicle ownership models and vehicle miles traveled models.

+Modules are available in the [VETransportSupply package](https://github.com/gregorbj/VisionEval/tree/master/sources/modules/VETransportSupply).

 ### Vehicle models

-**TODO link to VERPAT modules**

 Predicts number of vehicles for each household